-- A domain-join account, used by Horizon Cloud in pod operations that require joining virtual machines to the domain, such as when importing an image from the Microsoft Azure Marketplace, creating farm server instances, creating VDI desktop instances, and so on.
+- A domain-join account, used by Horizon Cloud in pod operations that require joining virtual machines to the domain, such as when importing a VM from the Microsoft Azure Marketplace, creating farm RDSH instances, creating VDI desktop instances, and so on.

-For details about the domain registration workflow , see Performing Your First Active Directory Domain Registration in the Horizon Cloud Environment.
+For details about the domain registration workflow , see First-Gen Tenants - Perform the First Required Active Directory Domain Registration for Your Horizon Cloud Control Plane Tenant.

 Afterwards, a best practice is to follow the recommended actions displayed in the Getting Started wizard.

-- Use the Unplug action in the Cloud Connector's cloud-pairing workflow to remove the connection between each of the cloud-connected pods until you are down to a single cloud-connected pod.
+- Use the Unplug action in the web-based Horizon Cloud Connector configuration portal to remove the connection between each of the cloud-connected pods until you are down to a single cloud-connected pod.

-- Use the Administration Console to remove the failed registration, by following the steps in remove the failed Active Directory domain registration from Horizon Cloud.
+- Use the Horizon Universal Console to remove the failed registration, by following the steps in remove the failed Active Directory domain registration from Horizon Cloud.

 - Complete the first Active Directory domain registration process, related to that pod.

-- Re-run the Cloud Connector cloud-pairing workflow on the other pods.
+- In the web-based Horizon Cloud Connector configuration portal, re-run the connector's cloud-pairing workflow on the other pods.

 After the first Active Directory domain is registered with Horizon Cloud for the pod's use, you can subsequently register additional Active Directory domains.
-Registering additional Active Directory domains provides for user-related management tasks that involve users in those domains, such as working with the help desk features.
+Registering additional Active Directory domains provides for the ability to specify those domains' user accounts within the various Horizon Cloud workflows that you perform using the administrative console, such as entitling your end users to pod-provisioned resources and assigning administrative roles to your administrative users.
 After the first Active Directory domain is registered, you can also configure additional auxiliary domain bind accounts and an auxiliary domain join account.